NulliSecundus/miRNA_SNP_processing_suite/README.md

 				* parsed miRanda output containing only data lines
 				* pre-processed score file containing only parsed scores

 		Utility command for generating statistical data from miranda output.

+		Unless specified in the options, the script will assume standard miRanda output has been provided as the input file.

 		Options:
 			-ut FLOAT	The upper threshold in which the top percentile is calculated.